apex/up/docs/04-configuration.md

 }
 ```

+Plan the changes via `up stack plan` and `up stack apply` to perform the changes.
+Note that CloudFront can take 30-40 minutes to distribute your configuration globally, so be patient when applying these changes!

 ## Ignoring Files

 Up supports gitignore style pattern matching for omitting files from deployment.
 The following files are loaded in sequence: